atticusrussell/MIPS/README.md

 The full sequence of ten Fibonacci numbers calculated by the MIPS program are displayed in [Table 1](#table-1-contents-of-data-memory-after-execution-of-mips-program-to-find-first-ten-fibonacci-numbers).
 These correctly match the values of the first ten numbers in the Fibonacci sequence.
 Therefore, the MIPS program written to calculate them functioned correctly, and the pipelined MIPS processor functioned as intended.

-## Conclusion
-This exercise expanded upon the creation and simulation of the pipelined MIPS processor components created in previous exercises.
-The processor assembled in this exercise will be further optimized in the final exercise.
-Additionally, the process of writing the program in this exercise to find the 10 first values of the Fibonacci sequence showed how critical logic to execute jump and branch instructions is, as without them recursion and loops are not possible.
-This exercise was successful, as the created pipelined MIPS processor successfully executed each implemented MIPS instruction, and successfully found the first ten numbers of the Fibonacci sequence.

-# Timing
-Written April 25, 2022 by Atticus Russell

-### Note
+### Timing
-Results shown were captured with Vivado's "Flatten Hierarchy" in default setting, but in re-structuring the project to be built via the tcl file, synthesis was only achievable with this setting set to "None".
+##### Note: Timing results shown were captured with Vivado's "Flatten Hierarchy" in default setting, but in re-structuring the project to be built via the tcl file, synthesis was only achievable with this setting set to "None".

-## Background
-Setup time is the amount of time prior to the rising edge of the clock in which the inputs of a circuit must not change to avoid metastability.
-Hold time is the amount of time after the rising edge of the clock in which the inputs of a circuit must not change to avoid metastability.

-## Design Methodology
-The pipelined MIPS processor developed in prior exercises was initialized with a clock frequency of 10 MHz and was implemented using Xilinx Vivado 2019.1.
-A timing analysis and post-implementation timing simulation were run, and the results of both were recorded.
-If the results indicated that neither setup or hold times were violated, the clock was incremented by five MHz and re-implemented.
-This process was repeated until timing-failure.

-## Results and Analysis
 The highest clock frequency at which the processor was implemented and simulated successfully was 25 MHz.
 Waveforms from each of the successful post-implementation timing simulations in Xilinx Vivado are shown below in Figures [4](#figure-4-waveform-generated-by-post-implementation-timing-simulation-of-pipelined-mips-processor-at-10-mhz-in-vivado) through [7](#figure-7-waveform-generated-by-post-implementation-timing-simulation-of-pipelined-mips-processor-at-25-mhz-in-vivado).

 #### Figure 4: *Waveform generated by post-implementation timing simulation of pipelined MIPS processor at 10 MHz in Vivado*